awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

-# Reference: ec2messages, ssmmessages, and Other API Calls<a name="systems-manager-setting-up-messageAPIs"></a>
+# Reference: ec2messages, ssmmessages, and other API calls<a name="systems-manager-setting-up-messageAPIs"></a>

 If you monitor API calls, you might see calls to the following APIs\.
 + ec2messages:AcknowledgeMessage